10 February 2019.

 Unsurprisingly, the latter route is by far the best option, unless of course it’s bucketing down rain, at which point the taxi might seem slightly more appealing.

-With the rapidly shortening days of early autumn to contend with, a vague hope of seeing the sun rise over the iconic church and an afternoon storm on the horizon, I set off into the fading darkness bundled up in all the layers I could get my hands on.
+With the rapidly shortening days of early autumn to contend with, a vague hope of seeing the sunrise over the iconic church and an afternoon storm on the horizon, I set off into the pre-dawn darkness bundled up in all the layers I could get my hands on.

 From Kazbegi, cross the bridge and follow the Stepantsminda-Sameba Road for a little over a kilometre until you reach a fork in the road.
 Turn left and continue on past the houses, veer right to pass on the right-hand side of the crumbling stone tower and then stick right again to follow the steep, rocky path upward.